-The Training Program in Emotion Research is directed by Richard J. Davidson and funded by a National Institute of Mental Health (NIMH) Institutional National Research Service Award training grant.
-The program provides specialized, non-degree training for University of Wisconsin-Madison students at both the pre- and post-doctoral levels.
-A total of four (4) pre-doctoral students are supported by the grant in any given year.
-In addition, three (3) post-doctoral trainees are supported each year.
+The Training Program in Emotion Research is directed by Dr. Richard J. Davidson and funded by a National Institute of Mental Health (NIMH) Institutional National Research Service Award training grant.
+The program provides specialized, non-degree training for University of Wisconsin-Madison students at the pre and post-doctoral levels.
+A total of three (3) pre-doctoral students are supported by the grant in any given year.
+In addition, two (2) post-doctoral trainees are supported each year.

 We look for diverse candidates with strong potential for future academic success, whose research interests are well aligned with those of the program and the desired faculty mentor.